Turned down for a mortgage? Your options

 1. Find out what happened.
 Your lender has 30 days from your application date to explain in writing why the loan was denied.
 This explanation, called an "adverse action notice," must state a specific reason for the denial.
 It also will tell you which federal agency to contact if you think the lender or mortgage broker has illegally discriminated against you.
-The good news is that the three most common reasons for denial are:
+The three most common reasons for denial are:

 2. Request a second opinion.
 Some lenders offer a second level of review for mortgage loans in which you can plead your case.
 You may yet qualify if you can convince the secondary loan reviewer that your credit history was marred by an isolated cataclysmic event, such as unexpected hospital bills that ruined your finances.

 3. Keep shopping.
 Just because one lender turns you down doesn't mean there aren't a dozen ready to approve your loan.
 Banks and mortgage companies set different underwriting criteria based on their business objectives.
-Find one that's right for you.